Communication Studies (COMM)

 3 Units (LEC 48-54)

-This course provides a survey of communications media and explores the relationships between media, people, and society.
-The course covers: media history, structure and trends in newspapers, magazines, radio, television, recorded music, film, home video, and the Internet.
-Students will research mediums, apply theories, and analyze media effects within the context of economics, technology, law, ethics, and social issues.
+This course provides a survey of mass communication and explores the relationships between media, people, and society.
+The course covers media history, structure, and trends in books, newspapers, magazines, radio, television, recorded music, film, home video, and the Internet.
+Students will research mediums, apply theories, and analyze media effects within the context of economics, technology, law, ethics, and social issues. *Cross-listed as JOUR-111.

 Transfers to both UC/CSU